fabric8io/fabric8/examples/cbr/README.md

 In studying this quick start you will learn:

 * how to define a Camel route using the Blueprint XML syntax
-* how to build and deploy a Fuse Application Bundle (FAB) in JBoss Fuse
+* how to build and deploy an OSGi bundle in JBoss Fuse
 * how to use the CBR enterprise integration pattern

 For more information see: